 Additional annual cost of £0.66 billion for Feeley recommendations, includes:

 Source: Independent Review of Adult Social Care in Scotland, Scottish Government, February 2021

-Social care continues to be an area of interest for us, and we will publish a briefing paper later this year setting out in more detail the challenges and risks of the new models being proposed.
+Social care continues to be an area of interest for us, and we will publish a briefing paper setting out in more detail the challenges and risks of the new models being proposed.
 From 2022, we plan to take a more focused look at specific aspects of social care, for example the workforce or commissioning and procurement of social care support.